sigmod/sqlpp/document.md

 ### <a id="Logical_operators">Logical operators
 Logical operators perform logical `inverse`, `and`, `or` operatorions for boolean values, `null` or `missing`.

+> TW: What is "inverse"?
+Is that the same as "not"?

 | Operator |  Purpose                                   | Example    |
 |----------|-----------------------------------------------------------------------------|------------|